2 Peter 2

 the dumb ass speaking with man's voice forbad the madness of the prophet.

-1. Their stance is characteristic of them, for they are-
+1. Their rebellious stance is characteristic, for they are...

 • without fear... of dignities {GK=doxa, glories, worthies, ie., those who are to be held in honor}.

 Peter does not identify these dignities.
-They may include church leaders, good angels, bad angels, God or Satan. cp.
-Jude 1:8,9.
+They may include church leaders, government officials, good angels, bad angels, God or Satan (cp.
+Jude 1:8-10).

 The point is that they consider no authority higher than themselves. cp.
 2Tim 3:2-4

-Their attempts, to break down the fences that God has established, serve only to enclose themselves in their own corruption.
+Their attempts, to break down the boundaries which God has established, serve only to further entangle themselves in the decadent ruin of their own corruption.

 2. They walk after the flesh (v.10,13-14)--